SDS383team/HW5/HW5.md

 #### (1) Multiple Linear Regression

-We run and save the RMSE for linear regression on the full training with all the variables using `lm.fit`--which is the core of the base `lm`.
+We run and save the RMSE for linear regression on the full training with all the variables using R's function `lm`.

 ```r